AdrianN17/adriann17.github.io/_posts/2024-02-04-hook-exe-function.md

 injector.exe testexe.exe evildll.dll
 ```

-And if you don't receive error or a different output, that means your dll was injected and the hook it's running.
+And if you don't receive an error or a different output, that means your dll was injected and the hook it's running.

 ![Alt text](Pasted image 20240203230234.png)

 Note: If you want to know the name of the testexe.exe process, you can check the **task administrator**.

 ![Alt text](Pasted image 20240203230325.png)